-For 2019, our Compensation Committee retained FW Cook to assist with updating the Company's compensation peer group; conducting market research and analysis on annual and long-term incentive programs, salaries, and equity awards; assisting our Compensation Committee in developing target grant levels and annual salaries for executives and other key employees; advising our Compensation Committee on public company equity programs; providing our Compensation Committee with advice and ongoing recommendations regarding material executive compensation decisions; and reviewing compensation proposals of management.
+For 2020, our Compensation Committee retained FW Cook to assist with updating the Company's compensation peer group; conducting market research and analysis on annual and long-term incentive programs, salaries, and equity awards; assisting our Compensation Committee in developing target grant levels and annual salaries for executives and other key employees; advising our Compensation Committee on public company equity programs; providing our Compensation Committee with advice and ongoing recommendations regarding material executive compensation decisions; and reviewing compensation proposals of management.
+FW Cook regularly attends Compensation Committee meetings and holds executive sessions with the Compensation Committee members.